 - The worker's last reported industry/occupation.
 Due to latency of disease and movement of workers between jobs and industries, the industry/occupation reported may not be where exposure occurred. - ANZSIC code is determined based on employer information.
-For some businesses, their ANZSIC codes may not align with a worker's ANZSCO code (for example a business may not be classified as a 'trades' business but may employ tradespeople). - The highest number of reported cases by industry is 2090 Other non-metallic mineral product manufacturing (includes manufactured stone). - The highest number of reported cases by occupation is 7111 Clay, concrete, glass and stone processing machine operators (includes manufactured stone workers).
+For some businesses, their ANZSIC codes may not align with a worker's ANZSCO code (for example a business may not be classified as a 'trades' business but may employ tradespeople). - ANZSIC code 2090 (Other non-metallic mineral product manufacturing includes manufactured stone represents the highest number of reported cases by industry. - ANZSCO code 7111 (Clay, concrete, glass and stone processing machine operators) represents the highest number of reported cases by occupation.